Benjamin Clementine: Relocation to Paris

-Clementine left school at 16 after failing most of his GCSEs, passing only English literature, following which he had a dispute with his family and ended up in Camden Town, London, homeless and in psychological and financial difficulties.
+Clementine left school at 16, following which he had a dispute with his family and ended up in Camden Town, London, homeless and in psychological and financial difficulties.
 He relocated to Paris at age 19, where he spent a number of years busking and playing in bars and hotels in Place de Clichy while sleeping on the streets.
 He eventually moved to a hostel in Montmartre, where he paid €20 to live in a ten-man bunk-bed room.
 For the next three years he wrote and composed songs, and playing a half-broken guitar and a cheap keyboard he had acquired.
 During this period he developed into a cult figure in the Parisian music scene.

 After four years of living as a vagabond, he was discovered by an agent, who later introduced him to Matthieu Gazier, who would go on to become Clementine's manager for a period of time.
 In 2012, whilst playing a gig at the Festival de Cannes, he met Lionel Bensemoun, a business mogul in France, and together set up the record label 'Behind' so that Clementine could record and publish his music.
 He eventually came to the attention of the French press, who described him as "la révélation anglaise des Francos" ("the English revelation of the "Francofolies" festival").
 He was then invited to the Rencontres Trans Musicales of Rennes in France in December 2012 where he performed for the first time on a large stage, and played four nights consecutively.
 Clementine eventually signed a joint music license contract between Capitol, Virgin EMI and Barclay.